kb674/Fundamental_Project/README.md

 sudo apt install chromium-browser -y
 ````
-Following this the script will then run commands to create and activate the virtual environment followed by pip3 installing all the dependecies needed for testing.
+Run the commands to create and activate the virtual environment followed by pip3 installing all the dependecies needed for testing.
 ````
 python3 -m venv env
 source env/bin/activate
 pip3 install -r requirements.txt
 ````
-Then the environment variables are exported.
+Then export the environment variables.
 ````
 export DATABASE_URI
 export SECRET_KEY